on February 19, 2019

 Much more important than a formal degree is your talent, work experience, temperament, and your ability to critically think through problems.
 Moreover, with so much quality information available at hand, all you need is the right coding course and a lot of dedication to become a software engineer.
 In fact, many self-taught programmers have emerged in recent years.
 They have moved from other disciplines like marketing and operations to software development by teaching themselves to code through online and offline courses.

 There are many online/offline courses in Hong Kong for a software engineer.
 The course that is right for you depends on your current skill base.
 If you have never written code in your life, you would need to start with a coding course for beginners.
 If you already have knowledge of some computer language but would like to upgrade your skills and pick up newer technologies, other courses will be more appropriate.
-Reaching entry-level expertise can take anywhere between 4 months to 1 year.
+Reaching entry-level expertise can take anywhere between 4 months to 1 year depending on the level of learning intensity.
+In Hong Kong, we offer an immersive full-stack coding bootcamp that generally takes graduates to entry-level job status.

 Every software engineer specializes in a particular domain based on their strengths.
 Well-rounded software teams are then built around these strengths.
 Here are some of the major roles out there for software engineers.